maheentq2799/intro-to-github/README.md

 * Advanced Python programming and Git workflows.
 * Schema design, SQL querying, and database optimization.
 * Core machine learning algorithms and data preprocessing.
+ ### What I Learned About GitHub in This Lab
+In this lab, I learned that GitHub is not just a storage folder, but a powerful version control system that tracks every change through commits.
+I learned how to create repositories, document my projects using markdown in README files, and maintain a history of my code updates.
+It is an essential tool for collaborative engineering and showcasing my technical growth.